phillipclarke29/todo_challenge/README.md

 # Todo Challenge

+This challenge has been undertaken using Angular, Protractor and Karma.

+The app can be opened from the root folder using open index.html.
+The build followed TDD and BDD principles with test being built prior to write code.

+I currently have a malformed test for updating todos - so the project is incomplete.
+I also cannot get Travis build to work.

 * Deadline: submit completed pull request by 9am on Monday
 * You may use whatever level of JavaScript you feel comfortable with - pure JS, jQuery, Angular, or whatever weird and wonderful framework you want to try.
 Extra points for DogeScript

 Steps
 -------

 1. Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan
 2. Fork this repo, and clone to your local machine
 3. Complete the following challenge: